johny-b/llmcompare/docs/api.md

 **Arguments:**

-- `model_groups`: Dict mapping group names to lists of model identifiers.
+- `model_groups`: Required.
+Dict mapping group names to lists of model identifiers.
 - `category_column`: Column to use for x-axis categories.
 Default: "group".
-- `df`: Pre-computed DataFrame from df().
-If None, calls df() automatically.
+- `df`: DataFrame to plot.
+By default calls self.df(model_groups).
 - `selected_answers`: List of specific tokens to include.
 Others grouped as "other".
 - `min_fraction`: Minimum probability threshold.
 Tokens below this are grouped as "other".
 - `colors`: Dict mapping token values to colors.